 Then, of course, there's artificial snow to go on top of the old snow, which in times of snow drought might save the ski resorts but not the planet.
 The cost of artificial snow in Tignes with its 355 guns has increased by 30 percent in six years, which means more snow sure pistes but bigger bills for water and electricity and, ultimately, a bigger price of global warming.

-Spreading last year's snow and/or producing artificial snow from cannons may help the pistes but it isn't going to cut it for next winter's powderhounds.
-However good a base it creates, every stormrider's going to be hitting the weather forecasting sites for the Allps such as We Powder from the first snowflake in late October hoping for enough fresh to open the lifts ahead of schedule.
+Spreading last year's snow and/or producing artificial snow from cannons may help the pistes but it isn't going to cut it for this winter's powderhounds.
+However good a base it creates, every stormrider has been hitting the weather forecasting sites for the Allps such as We Powder from the first snowflake in late October hoping for enough fresh to open the lifts ahead of schedule.
 There's already a pretty good base in the Southern Alps and, by the first weekend in December, storms are predicted to nuke the North.
 However, as a matter of statistical interest, early snow in the Alps doesn't necessarily herald a particularly snowy winter.

 Finding a co-relation climate factor between winters or any sort of pattern to predict the season is the Holy Grail of forecasters.